hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 3) reviews.csv - The detailed reviews for each of the listing.

 Since the project is aimed at new properties,the reviews.csv or any review related data present in the listings dataset has not been used.

+### Data Preparation:

+These are the high-level steps taken for data cleaning:
+1. Remove data that doesn’t vary (drop columns with the same value).
+2. Remove data that are 100% unpopulated (drop columns with all null values).
+3. Replace unpopulated data with mean/ mode (Fill nulls with the mean for numerical and mode for categorical columns).
+4. Add meaningful new data using existing ones (Add new columns using some existing columns).
+5. Drop irrelevant data (Since review information is not required, all review related columns are dropped.
+Since text mining is not used, all columns with heavy text are dropped, and also url information are not required).

 ## Library dependencies
 The libraries used in the project are: